robertoporta/osticket/README.md

 <img width="1126" height="802" alt="Image" src="https://github.com/user-attachments/assets/7dcc89c5-ee42-4c24-9be6-22a6b166e299" />
 </p>
 <p>
--After making the changes, I reply to the user asking basic questions to gather more information.
+- After making these changes, I reply to the user with basic questions to gather more information.
+Collecting clear details early helps prevent unnecessary delays and allows me to better diagnose the root cause of the issue.
 </p>
 <br />